Use iCloud Drive with Keynote on Mac

 When iCloud Drive is turned on for your device, it stores your presentations and keeps them up to date on your computers, iOS devices, and iPadOS devices that are signed in with the same Apple ID.
 You always see the latest versions of your presentations, no matter where you made your last edits.

-For seamless syncing of presentations, use iCloud Drive and devices that meet these minimum system requirements: macOS 11, iOS 14, or iPadOS 14.
+For seamless syncing of presentations, use iCloud Drive and devices that meet these minimum system requirements: macOS 13, iOS 16, or iPadOS 16, or later.
 On iPhone or iPad, items stored in iCloud Drive appear in the presentation manager.

 You can also use Keynote for iCloud to create and edit Keynote presentations using a supported web browser on a Mac or Windows computer.